 So for we have talked about random sampling, keeping in view only the finite populations.
 But what about random sampling in context of infinite populations?
 It is relatively difficult to explain the concept m sample from an infinite population.
 However, a few examples will show the basic characteristic of such a sample.
 Suppose we consider the 20 throws of a fair dice as a sample from the hypothetically infinite population which consists of the results of all possible throws of the dice.
 If the probability of getting a particular number, say 1, is the same for each throw and the 20 throws all independent, then we say that the sample is random.
-Similarly, it would be said to be sampling from an infinite population if we sample with replacement from a finite population have the same probability of being selected and successive draws happen to be independent.
+Similarly, it would be said to be sampling from an infinite population if we sample with replacement from a finite population and our sample would be considered as a random sample if in each draw all elements of the population have the same probability of being selected and successive draws happen to be independent.
 In brief, one can say that the selection of each item in a random sample from an infinite population is controlled by the same probabilities and that successive selections are independent of one another.